College Credit Plus

 If students would like to take more than the maximum number of credit hours, the student can arrange to register and pay for those additional credit hours as a “self-pay” student.

 Students taking classes at MTC, including online courses, should follow the general student registration process.
 Call 740-386-4636 EXT.
-4000 about registration windows and to schedule an advising appointment.
+4000 about registration windows and scheduling an advising appointment.

 Please visit MTC’s calendar for registration date information.